 (Shingeki No Kyojin)

 In the last few years, we have seen a number of films that adapt Japanese anime in live-action.
 This is a phenomenon that oddly enough began in the West with the low-budget likes of The Guyver (1991), Crying Freeman (1995) and Fist of the North Star (1995).
 More recently, there have been a number of high-profile English-language adaptations of anime tv series with the likes of Transformers (2007) and sequels, Speed Racer (2008).
-Dragonball: Evolution (2009) and Kite (2014), as well as plans for a live-action adaptation of Akira (1988) that have dragged on for over a decade.
-The most successful of these have not too surprisingly been the Japanese who have made a number of these live-action anime remakes with Casshern (2004), Devilman (2004), YatterMan (2009), Space Battleship Yamato (2010) and Lupin III (2014).
+Dragonball: Evolution (2009), Kite (2014) and Ghost in the Shell (2017), as well as plans for a live-action adaptation of Akira (1988) that have dragged on for over a decade.
+The most successful of these have not too surprisingly been the Japanese who have made a number of these live-action anime remakes with Casshern (2004), Devilman (2004), YatterMan (2009), Space Battleship Yamato (2010), Kikis Delivery Service (2014), Lupin III (2014) and Fullmetal Alchemist (2017).

 Attack on Titan has one of the best WTF openings of a fantasy film in some time.
 The three friends go up to visit the wall, disbelieving the stories of the Titans beyond because they have never experienced any in their lifetime, only to be stopped by the military just as the wall is breached by vast lion-shaped figures made of fire and smoke, followed by a horde of naked misshapen giants that burst through.
 The WTF aspect continues as the giants move through the town, snatching people up everywhere, biting their heads off and devouring them.
 Part of the outlandishness of this is the weirdness of the Titans all naked figures that are human but with misshapen faces and demented looks like the gleams of the imbecilic.